Harkindey/ReactNative-Animation/README.md

 Animation in React Native

 Using the EXPO XDE
- * can port changes Driectly to Mobile Phone (iOS and Andriod)
+ * can port changes Directly to Mobile Phone (iOS and Andriod)